danieloskarsson/jsond/README.md

 ## Strings

-A JSOND `"string"` defines that the JSON value MUST be a string.
+A JSOND `"string"` defines that the JSON value MUST be any string.

 	string-literal = string
 	string = %x73.74.72.69.6e.67	     ; string

-Regular expressions [REGEXP] MAY be used to define a set of strings.
+Regular expressions [REGEX] MAY be used to define a subset of strings.

 	string-literal = regular-expression

 ## Numbers and Integers

-A JSOND `"number"` defines that the JSON value MUST be a number.
+A JSOND `"number"` defines that the JSON value MUST be any number.

-A JSOND `"integer"` defines that the JSON value MUST be a integer.
+A JSOND `"integer"` defines that the JSON value MUST be any integer.

 	string-literal = number / integer
 	number = %x6e.75.6d.62.65.72     ; number
 	integer = %x69.6e.74.65.67.65.72	 ; integer

-Mathematical sets and/or intervals [ISO-80000-2] MAY be used to define a set of numbers.
+Mathematical sets and/or intervals [ISO-80000-2] MAY be used to define a subset of numbers.

 	string-literal = *( set / interval )